rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/Day0_5.png)

-If all settings are correct click "Finish" and proceed.
+3.Review the Summary, If all settings are correct click "Finish" and proceed.

 ![](/images/Day0_6.png)

 ![](/images/Day0_6_1.png)

-3.After a minute or two refresh the page and add the credentials.
+4.After a minute or two refresh the page and log in with same credentials.
 Now you will be prompted with the Wireless Controller GUI.

 **_CLI Procedure_**

-1. Access to controller via SSH.
+1. Access to Controller via SSH.

-Access the controller CLI via SSH using mRemoteNG App.
+In the remote desktop access the Controller CLI via SSH using mRemoteNG App.
 Once there go to connections and click on **C9800**.

 Login with the following credentials:

-Username: dcloud
+**Username:** dcloud

-Password: dcloud
+**Password:** dcloud

-Enable: dcloud
+**Enable:** dcloud

 ![](/images/mremoteng-ssh.png)